How to Make an Adorable Chicken Cake-Video

 - Next, add the fondant comb to the top of the cake.

-- Add a little frosting to the back of the wattle and add it to the cake.
+- Then, add a little frosting to the back of the wattle and add it to the cake.

 - Add a little frosting to the back of the jelly beans and attach them to the cake for the eyes.